jcaldeira-iot/IoT-For-Beginners-Micropython/2-farm/lessons/5-migrate-application-to-the-cloud/README.md

 ### Task - create an Azure Functions project

+One great feature of Azure Functions is that you can run them locally.
+The same runtime that is used in the cloud can be run on your computer, allowing you to write code that responds to IoT messages and run it locally.
+You can even debug your code as events are handled.
+Once you are happy with your code, it can be deployed to the cloud.

+The Azure Functions tooling is available as a CLI, known as the Azure Functions Core Tools.

 The Azure Functions CLI can be used to create a new Functions app.

 1. Create a folder for your Functions app and navigate to it.
 Call it `soil-moisture-trigger`